nimeji/nimeji.github.io/public/content/messenger.md

 This demonstration shows a possible use case of Privacy Preserving Record Linkage (PPRL).
 It shows the above concept in a simplified form and includes explanations of the various PPRL steps.

-The App Demo has the explanation videos removed and uses a Mock API.
+The App Demo has the explanation videos removed.

 ##### Technologies used
 Typescript, React, React-Spring, SASS